HepsGD/nim-to-openai-proxy/README.md

 ### Announcement
-Due to personal health I will no longer be able to maintain this project.
-It has been fun and hearing feedback from a bunch of you has helped me maintain it, but I will be stopping here.
-If someone is interested in continuing to maintain this, you can reach out to me on discord and I'll add a link here to refer to your repo.
+Due to personal health the old owner will no longer be able to maintain this project.
+However, for the time being, I’m gonna try to maintain this.
+The original repository I forked from is https://github.com/Jontte6/nim-to-openai-proxy

 ### If you forked before June 7, 2026, please pull the latest version — previous versions had an auth bypass and startup DDoS vulnerability.

 ### Guys.
 Just don't use reasoning at this point.
 There's not a single standard that nim follows that I could make use of.
 The reasoning on one model works, then I fix it for the other and the first breaks.
+I’ll try to see if I can fix it but don’t count on it.

 ### NVIDIA NIM to OpenAI Proxy